 Data pattern identification is also possible with scatter plots.
 Data points can be grouped together based on how close their values are, and this also makes it easy to identify any outlier points when there are data gaps.

 Seeing as scatter plots aid in the identification of correlations between variables, the nature of the correlations can also be estimated based on a specific confidence level.

-- Negative correlation depicts a fall, ain’t d this is seen on the chart as data points slope downwards from the upper-left corner of the chart towards the lower-right.
+Negative correlation depicts a fall, and this is seen on the chart as data points slope downwards from the upper-left corner of the chart towards the lower-right.

 Also, through the use of a “Line of Best Fit” or a trendline, scatter plots to help identify trends.
 Following the best-fit framework, an equation can be derived in conjunction with the relationship that exists between the variables.
 Linear regression is part of the best-fit framework and is used for linear correlations.

 The scatter plot diagram for the data above is seen below:

 To create a scatter plot diagram similar to the one above, the following steps can be taken in Excel: